-Are you planning to buy a glow in the dark toy for your kid but concerned about their safety?
-Well, don’t worry they are safe to use, but read on to know when they aren’t.
+Are you planning to buy a glow in the dark toy for your kid but are concerned about their safety?
+Well, don’t worry; they are safe to use, but read on to know when they aren’t.

-Glow in the dark toys are great for children of all ages, from toddlers to teens, as they are both fun and useful.
+Glow in the dark toys is great for children of all ages, from toddlers to teens, as they are fun and useful.
 With the help of these kinds of toys, you can console your little ones in the dark.

-They are different types of glow toys available in the market.
-There is glow in dark balls- basketball, soccer, golf, glow in the dark outdoor toys such as flying disk, glow in the dark tent, and many other amazing options.
+They are different types of glow toys available on the market.
+There is glow in dark balls- basketball, soccer, golf, glow in the dark outdoor toys such as flying disks, glow in the dark tent, and many other amazing options.

-These toys work similarly to regular toys, with the only difference being they glow in the dark.
+These toys work similarly to regular ones, with the only difference being that they glow in the dark.
 They are simple to use and dazzle brightly when the light is turned off.

 So, investing in them wouldn’t be a bad choice as they are safe to use.
 However, before we discuss their safety, let us figure out what they are made of?